MikeHopley/ftl-ships-strategy/index.md

 Med-bot Dispersal is fine to keep or sell.
 Take particular note of the "unknown disease" event, which gives a high scrap reward and a weapon, provided you have both med-bots and medbay-2.
 This event occurs in Civilian, Pirate, Mantis, Rock, and Uncharted Nebula sectors (at a distress beacon).

-Medbay-2 is still not worth buying early, but consider it once you are stable -- providing you kept the augment and are visiting a distress beacon in one of those sectors, especially later in the game.
+Medbay-2 is still not worth buying early, but consider it once you are stable&thinsp;&mdash;&thinsp;providing you kept the augment and are visiting a distress beacon in one of those sectors, especially later in the game.

 ## Engi B